Web Interface

 Unified Interface

 Probe now features a unified interface that combines both CLI and web functionality in a single package.
-This change merges the previously separate @buger/probe-web
+This change merges the previously separate @buger/probe-web and @buger/probe-chat packages into a single @buger/probe-chat package that supports both modes of operation.

 Benefits of the Unified Interface